Sem 1 2022 scholarship applications now closed. Thks Vicki

-The scholarship is paid in instalments each semester (A$1,500 in first year; A$1,000 in second and third year).
+The scholarship is paid in instalments in Semester 1 of each year (A$1,500 in first year; A$1,000 in second and third year).
 Scholarship payments will be made approximately three weeks after Census Date of the relevant Semester, once enrolment has been confirmed.

 2003 — Holli-Renee Halvorsen, Caloundra State High School

 2005 — Floyd McBain, Burnside State High School

 2007 — Charma Minter, Burnside State High School

 2008 — Amy Strauss, Kawana Waters State College